-None of our portfolio loans or equity securities, at least initially, will be publicly traded or have a readily determinable market value.
+We expect that very few, if any, of our portfolio loans or equity securities, at least initially, will be publicly traded or have a readily determinable market value.
 We value these securities based on a determination of their fair value, based on recommendations provided by Standard & Poor's Loan Evaluation Service ("S&P") and approved by our board of directors.
-Due to the uncertainty inherent in valuing these securities, our determinations of fair value may differ materially from the values that would exist if a ready market for these securities existed.
+Due to the uncertainty inherent in valuing these securities, our determinations of fair value may differ materially from the values that we could receive if we were to dispose of such securities.
 Our net asset value could be materially affected if our determinations regarding the fair value of our investments are materially different from the values that we ultimately realize on our disposal of such securities.

-The lack of liquidity of our privately held securities may adversely affect our business.
+The lack of liquidity of our privately held investments may adversely affect our business.

 Most of our investments presently consist of, and will continue to consist of, loans and warrants acquired in private transactions directly from borrowers or from the originators of loans to such borrowers.
-Substantially all of the securities we presently hold are, and the securities we expect to acquire in the future will be, subject to restrictions on resale, including, in some instances, legal restrictions, or will otherwise be less liquid than publicly traded securities.
-The illiquidity of our investments may make it difficult for us to obtain cash equal to the value at which we record our investments if the need arises.
+Substantially all of the investments we presently hold are, and the investments we expect to acquire in the future will be, subject to restrictions on resale, including, in some instances, legal restrictions, or will otherwise be less liquid than publicly traded securities.
+The illiquidity of our investments may make it difficult for us to quickly obtain cash equal to the value at which we record our investments if the need arises.
 This could cause us to miss important business opportunities.
 In addition, if we are required to quickly liquidate all or a portion of our portfolio, we may realize significantly less than the value at which we have previously recorded our investments.